JannesT3011/AnalyticsCube/README.md

 - `counts bot messages` -> bot requests
 - `counts reactions` -> which reaction is used most
 - `counts mentions`
+NOTE: Private stuff such as passwords, mails or your ID won't collected!

 # Commands (help)